LoopyBrainie/qr-generator/README.md

-# QR Code Generator
+# Sign-up QR Code Generator

-A desktop application built with Tauri that generates QR codes.
-This lightweight and fast app allows you to create QR codes from text or URLs.
+A desktop application [*(github pages)*](https://github.com/LoopyBrainie/qr-generator/)  built with Tauri that generates sign-up codes.
+This lightweight and fast app allows you to create sign-up code.

 ## ✨ Features